theia-dev/Qiber3D/docs/index.rst

 *Automated quantification of fibrous networks*

-``Qiber3D`` is an open software toolkit for analysing fibrous networks in 3D.
+:mod:`Qiber3D` is an open software toolkit for analysing fibrous networks in 3D.
+This documentation is for version |release|.

 .. x3d:: "_static/x3d/synthetic_show_segment.x3d"